jinka/w3QuizBoard/README.md

 a.
 Gather all quiz answers.
 b.
 Checking all answers and give result..

+For the Code, I have prepared some questions and answers so the user can select the correct one, user has an option to check the correct one.
+I have used option buttons for this.
+If the user not check an option or check an invalid one I popup a confirmation box to proceed and score his / her answers.
+I then score if he proceed to score.
+For every answer I give 20 points.
+For 5 questions total is 100.
+This not mean that the app cannot fit more than 5 questions.
+The way I used is that the questions are open.
+You need only to add as much as you want.
+This version is displaying all questions in one page, I hope next version will do one by one at a time.
+I also want to highlight that to easy  add more questions next version I will add a text file to read all questions on the fly.

 # Technologies Used
 I have used to build this app following Technologies:
 1\. html
 2\. css
 3\.
 Javascript
+4\.
+JQuery

 # Contact Information